electriceeli/electriceeli.github.io/README.md

 # Personal Site Repo

 Simple portfolio!
-At least once I have finished making it again.
+See it in action at https://electriceeli.github.io/